mahkah/dc_stop_and_frisk/README.md

 # DC Stop and Frisk Map
 This project maps the forcible and non-forcible stops conducted by the DC Metropolitan Police Department (MPD) from 2010 to 2017.
-While this data was collected and released by the MPD, the MPD remains non-compliant with the stop and frisk data reporting requirements mandated by the Neighborhood Engagement Achieves Results (NEAR) Act of 2016.
+While this data was collected and released by the MPD, the MPD is currently non-compliant with the stop and frisk data reporting requirements mandated by the Neighborhood Engagement Achieves Results (NEAR) Act of 2016.

 View the map [here](https://rawgit.com/mahkah/dc_stop_and_frisk/master/index.html "DC Stop and Frisk Map").